All articles

 • Every room with an LPG appliance

-Gas cookers are specifically exempt, but all other fixed combustion appliances require a CO alarm in the same room.
-Select the correct exception: if no fixed combustion appliances are present in a given room, no CO alarm is required in that room.
+Gas cookers are specifically exempt, but every other fixed combustion appliance requires a CO alarm in the same room.
+If a room has no fixed combustion appliance, no CO alarm is required there.
+Simple enough — but check every room.

 Testing Requirements for Holiday Lets